jschicht/Secure2Csv/readme.txt

 About output
 All output will be prefixed with a timestamp, and written to same directory as program is launched from.
 The csv contains all the decoded security descriptors found in $SDS.
 See section about the explanation of output variables.
-When $SDH or $SII are chosen, the core INDX entries with fixups applied, are written to a separate file.

 Explanation of output variables: